Why being compassionate is important?

 The old man chuckled and said, “There’s miles and miles of beach, it’s littered with tens of thousands of dying starfish.
 Your saving a handful won’t make any difference.”

 Go on! practice a random act of kindness today!
 Make someone feel special, offer someone kind words, offer help, buy a movie ticket for a stranger in the shopping mall, for the parking attendant, for the cleaning staff, customer service, someone, anyone at all, pay for someone’s meal, for an ice-cream, whatever you can afford, anything that comes to your mind.
-Not only will you make a difference to someone’s life, you will sow the seed of goodness, it will sprout in their hearts one day and it will get passed on in one form or the other.
+Not only will you make a difference to someone’s life, but you will also sow the seed of goodness, it will sprout in their hearts one day and it will be passed on in one form or the another.
 This world will become a better place, and you, an even better person.